-See Figure 14 for the basic timing of DOUT/DRDY.
-During the time defined by t_2 , t_3 , and t_4 , the DOUT/ \overline{DRDY} pin functions in DRDY mode.
-The state of the DOUT/DRDY pin would be HIGH prior to the internal transfer of new data to the DOR.
-The result of the A/D conversion would be written to the DOR from MSB to LSB in the time defined by t1 (see Figures 12 and 14).
-The DOUT/DRDY line would then pulse LOW for the time defined by t2, and then pulse HIGH for the time defined by t3 to indicate that new data was available to be read.
-At this point, the function of the DOUT/DRDY pin would change to DOUT mode.
-Data would be shifted out on the pin after t7.
-The device communicating with the ADS1253 can provide SCLKs to the ADS1253 after the time defined by t6.
-The normal mode of reading data from the ADS1253 would be for the device reading the ADS1253 to latch the data on the rising edge of SCLK (since data is shifted out of the ADS1253 on the falling edge of SCLK).
+is HIGH prior to the internal transfer of new data to the DOR.
+The result of the A/D conversion is written to the DOR from the Most Significant Bit (MSB) to the Least Significant Bit (LSB) in the time defined by t1 (see Figures 11 and 12).
+The DOUT/DRDY line then pulses LOW for the time defined by t2, and then pulses HIGH for the time defined by t3 to indicate that new data is available to be read.
+At this point, the function of the DOUT/DRDY pin changes to DOUT mode.
+Data is shifted out on the pin after t7.
+The device communicating with the ADS1251 can provide SCLKs to the ADS1251 after the time defined by t6.
+The normal mode of reading data from the ADS1251 is for the device reading the ADS1251 to latch the data on the rising edge of SCLK (because data is shifted out of the ADS1251 on the falling edge of SCLK).
 In order to retrieve valid data, the entire DOR must be read before the DOUT/DRDY pin reverts back to DRDY mode.

-If SCLKs were not provided to the ADS1253 during the DOUT mode, the MSB of the DOR would be present on the DOUT/ \overline{DRDY} line until the time defined by t_4 .
-If an incomplete read of the ADS1253 took place while in DOUT mode (i.e., less than 24 SCLKs were provided), the state of the last bit read would be present on the DOUT/ \overline{DRDY} line until the time defined by t_4 .
-If more than 24 SCLKs were provided during DOUT mode, the DOUT/ \overline{DRDY} line would stay LOW until the time defined by t_4 .
+If SCLKs are not provided to the ADS1251 during the DOUT mode, the MSB of the DOR is present on the DOUT/ \overline{DRDY} line until the time defined by t_4 .
+If an incomplete read of the ADS1251 takes place while in DOUT mode (that is, less than 24 SCLKs were provided), the state of the last bit read is present on the DOUT/ \overline{DRDY} line until the time defined by t_4 .
+If more than 24 SCLKs are provided during DOUT mode, the DOUT/ \overline{DRDY} line stays LOW until the time defined by t_4 .